amiaiorg/ai_lib/README.md

 # Welcome to the Ami.
-Foundation

 ## Our Mission
 We are dedicated to providing access and opportunities for persons with disabilities in their work lives, fostering a sense of community and belonging.